• Home

 What are the benefits of quitting dairy?
 Lori begins speaking about deceptive advertising practices employed by the diary industry, and then moves on to the compelling health reasons for eliminating dairy from our diets.
 With the large variety of alternatives now available, it has never been easier to drop dairy from our diets.
 Giving up […]

-Filed Under: 2018 Show Archive, Airline, cows, Emotional support animal, diet, Dogs, Food, General Information, Hunting, Legal Tagged With: Pets, Dogs, hunting, Diet, Veganism, Law
+Filed Under: Airline, 2018 Show Archive, Emotional support animal, cows, diet, Dogs, Food, General Information, Hunting, Legal Tagged With: Pets, Dogs, Diet, hunting, Veganism, Law

 Animals Today October 6, 2018.
 Helping animals affected by Hurricane Florence.
 Dogs and cats living together.